jesseduffield/lazygit/README.md

 ### Via binary release
-You can download a binary release [here](https://github.com/jesseduffield/lazygit/releases) You may need to grant execute permission via `chmod +x ./<filename>`.
+You can download a binary release [here](https://github.com/jesseduffield/lazygit/releases)
-You can move this file to your local /bin directory and rename to `lazygit` so that you can run it anywhere (Easier-install coming soon)

 ### Via Go
 In a terminal call this command: